Do you know how to speak with your hands?

 In our human behavior research lab, we analyzed thousands of hours of TED talks and found one striking pattern: The most viral TED Talkers spoke with their words AND their hands.

-Specifically, we analyzed the top and bottom Ted Talks:
+Specifically, we analyzed the top and bottom TED Talks of all time according to their view count

 The least popular TED Talkers used an average of 272 hand gestures during the 18 minute talk.